Is there a way to know if someone opened my email?

 But, you have to bear this in mind: these requests only do half the job.
 Your recipient might decide to decline the requests.
 That means you won’t be getting the receipt responses to the emails you sent.
 Also, there are email platforms though that don’t allow to track whether the emails were opened and read or not.

-Let’s take a look at how to activate the receipt features in Outlook and Gmail G-suite platforms:.
+Let’s take a look at how to activate the receipt features in Outlook and Gmail G-suite platforms:

 If you are an Outlook user, here is a quick process you need to follow through if you want to request a return receipt in Microsoft Outlook:

 Google doesn’t allow you to request a read receipt in the free version of Gmail.
-However, it is possible if you are a Google premium user (use Google’s paid business cloud software G Suite) and have administrative rights to the platform.
+However, it is possible if you are a premium user (use Google’s paid business cloud software G Suite) and have administrative rights to the platform.

-On the G-suite Admin console, find and activate the radio button at the bottom to turn on reading receipt requests.
 Otherwise, you may ask the administrator to do it for you.

 What can set your emails apart?

 You worked hard and did everything to set your email apart.
 You then learned how to see if someone read your email and implemented it, only to find out that your email open rates are disappointing.
 What can you do more?
 How can you optimize the overly optimize emails?